Coleslaw3557/lohp-maze/host_audio_design_spec.md

 This design specification outlines the server-side changes required to extend the LoHP-MazeManager Control System to support managing remote host clients and integrating audio streaming functionality.
 The enhancements will allow the system to:

-1. Manage a list of remote host clients (Raspberry Pis) connected to switches in various rooms.
+1. Manage a list of remote host clients (Raspberry Pis) connected to triggers and speakers in various rooms.
-2. Handle POST requests from remote units to execute effects and themes.
+2. Handle WebSocket messages from remote units for trigger events.
 3. Stream audio files over WebSocket connections to remote units based on triggered effects.
+4. Manage and execute lighting effects on the central server based on trigger events from remote units.

 ## 2. New Components